|Full frontal view after using red ocre||After washing off the red ocre|

 A group of called Union of Rationalist Atheists and Agnostics financially supported Garlaschelli for an undisclosed amount.
 The fact that it was supported by any particular group does not disprove the claim.
 Actually, the more financial assistance, the better.

 But, where is the proof that a reproduction was made?
 Only a photo was released to the public.
 That proves nothing.
-Actually, the technique describes by Garlaschelli to reproduce the Shroud demonstrates that he did not reproduce it.
+Actually, the technique described by Garlaschelli to reproduce the Shroud demonstrates that he did not reproduce it.
 For example, he added blood stains after he created the image.
 On the real Shroud of Turin, there is no image underneath the bloodstains.
 A basic fact known since 1978.

 As stated by Garlaschelli, he did this and that to make it look like the Shroud.
 But what makes the Shroud of Turin really unique is not the look, but the chemical and physical properties of the image.